Reel Cinemas Ltd

 Reel Cinemas Ltd is a chain of multiplex cinemas based in the United Kingdom.

 History

 The first cinema in the chain was the Curzon Cinema in Loughborough, which was established in 2001.
 Cinemas in other cities and towns were then added to the newly formed Curzon Leisure Group over the next few years.
 In 2005, the chain was renamed Reel Cinemas Ltd.

 In March 2020, all UK cinemas closed indefinitely due to a national lockdown in response to the ongoing COVID-19 pandemic.

 Locations

-Reel Cinemas currently have 15 cinema complexes throughout the United Kingdom.
-1 is under construction.
+Reel Cinemas currently have 16 cinema complexes throughout the United Kingdom.